balena-io/docs/pages/management/preferences.md

 ## Two Factor Authentication

-We offer the option to enable [Two Factor Authentication][2fa] - this is a feature that prompts you to input a code from your smartphone *in addition* to your password, providing an additional layer of security for your account.
+We offer the option to enable [Two Factor Authentication][2fa] - this is a feature that prompts you to input a code from your smartphone/computer *in addition* to your password, providing an additional layer of security for your account.

 __Note:__ We use the industry standard [Time-based One-time Password Algorithm][totp] to implement this functionality.